cheexuan1205/machine_learning_supervised_unsupervised_problems/README.md

 # Machine Learning Supervised and Unsupervised Problems
 This machine learning project solved 3 different problems using supervised and unsupervised machine learning algorithms.
-(Principal component analysis, Multiple Linear Regression, Logistic Regression, Classification and Regression Trees (CART))
+(Principal Component Analysis, Multiple Linear Regression, Logistic Regression, Classification and Regression Trees (CART))

 ## 1 Unsupervised Learning Method
 The given dataset in this section is the European Working Conditions Survey 2016.
 This